 Your options range from full frontline costumes to basic backline costumes.
 A basic backline costume will often just be a bikini, jewelled head piece and a few other accessories.
 You can often upgrade by purchasing a feathered headpiece or backpack.

 The full frontline costumes usually include a wire bra, giant headpiece, backpack, arm and leg pieces and all the accessories.
 The frontline costume wears lead the mas band and are more expensive and over the top.

 Costumes can be very with Frontline costumes ranging from $1200-$2000 and back line costumes ranging from $200-$900, with the average backline costume costing around $500.
 Men’s costumes usually cost around $500-600.

+There are no pretty costumes to be seen here.
 If you do get up and attend J’ouvert a little warning is that you must be prepared to get hit with flour, paint, mud, water and maybe even clay.
 There is nothing you can do to avoid it, just get ready to get down and dirty and join in the fun.

 J’Ouvert actually originated in Trinidad and Tobago and has since spread across the world to numerous other carnivals.